Which Internal Pattern Is Sending Your Hair or Scalp Signals

 Flakes, redness, irritation, or autoimmune conditions may reflect the Inflammation and Immune Pattern.

-This pattern highlights how immune activity and inflammation can disrupt the scalp environment and hair growth cycle.
+This pattern highlights how immune activity and inflammation disrupts the scalp environment and hair growth cycle.

 Blood Sugar Pattern